skylightio/skylight-docs/app/views/skylight/docs/chapters/_30-getting-more-from-skylight.md

 In order for Skylight's trace aggregation to work properly, we highly encourage the use of **named queries**.

 Skylight names your endpoint based on all the queries sent in a single request.
-THis means that all similar queries should be grouped together.
+This means that all similar queries should be grouped together.
 Additionally, if you send two named queries together (a multiplexed query), your endpoint name will be a combination of those two query names.
 You can learn more about how this works in our <%= link_to "blog post", "https://blog.skylight.io/announcing-skylight-for-graphql/" %>.

 Anonymous queries will also be tracked, but instrumentation will be disabled below the `Schema#execute` span, as we don't believe aggregating divergent anonymous queries will provide you with actionable insights.